MoOx/postcss-cssnext/docs/content/setup.md

 ---

-## Wait?
-What were is previous cssnext interface?
+## Wait, what?
+Where is the previous cssnext interface?

 [`cssnext` is dead.
 Long live to `postcss-cssnext`.](/postcss/)

-## Wait?
-What is PostCSS?
+## Wait, what is PostCSS?

 [Here is what you are looking for.](https://github.com/postcss/postcss#readme)